dart-lang/language/working/2364 - primary constructors/feature-specification.md

 case where some parameters should not introduce any instance variables (so they are just "normal" parameters).

-With a declaring header constructor, the formal parameters in the header are introduced into a new scope.
-This means that each parameter whose name is not introduced by any nested scope (e.g., the class body scope) is in scope in the class body.
-It is a compile-time error to refer to such a parameter anywhere except in an initializing expression of a non-late instance variable declaration.
+With a declaring header constructor (aka a primary constructor), the formal parameters in the header are introduced into a new scope, known as the _primary initializer scope_.
+This scope is inserted into the scope chain in several locations.
+In particular, it is _not_ the enclosing scope for the body scope of the class, even though it is located syntactically in the class header.
+It is actually the other way around, namely, the class body scope is the enclosing scope for the primary initializer scope.

+The primary initializer scope is the current scope for the initializing expression of each non-late instance variable declaration in the class body, if any.
+Similarly, the primary initializer scope is the current scope for the initializer list in the body part of the primary constructor, if any.

+In other words, when a class has a primary constructor, each of the initializing expressions of a non-late instance variable has the same access to the primary constructor parameters as the initializer list would have if it had been a regular (non-declaring) constructor in the body.
+This is convenient, and it makes refactorings from one to another kind of constructor simpler and safer.

 ```dart
 // Current syntax.